Friday, April 27, 2007

 Did you know that you can get a sun burn through white face?
 If you don't put sunblock on first, you certainly can.
 Lesson learned!
 Thank goodness for the Palm Springs Sisters giving us advice on how to best keep our faces protected and not melting away.
 Nothing more scary than a nun in melting white face!

 And Sunday Brother Odd came out of the closet and gave brother blessings and teasing tongue (words that is) to all.
 Our trolly driver brought his mother by the ECHO booth to see the Sisters on Sunday, and she was wonderful.
 So loving and refreshing.
 I love straight parents who love their gay children!
-And apparently she wants to adopt me!
-LOL Who knew I was so loveable as Brother Odd!

 The wind was wild!
 Sister Frankly had a devil of a time any time she tried to leave the ECHO booth, so mostly we stuck close to home base, tho we did run over to the art gallery and I must say, I was quite inspired!
-The rainbow piggies being painted out front were hillarious, and the copper and cactus skeleton cross indoors was gorgeous.
-There was so much beauty and color that we sat down and conversed with the patrons a bit before leaving for the day.

 One Sister, a brother and a guard... we were quite exhausted from our 3 days of making merry and reminding people to be proud of who we are, and went home happily exhausted.
 Thank you again for all the loving welcome to Phoenix!
 We are here to serve!